Hurt (Nine Inch Nails song)

-"Hurt" is a song by American industrial rock band Nine Inch Nails from its second studio album, The Downward Spiral (1994), written by Trent Reznor.
-It was released on April 17, 1995, as a promotional single from the album.
+"Hurt" is a song by American industrial rock band Nine Inch Nails from its 1994 studio album The Downward Spiral—where it is the closing song on the album—written by Trent Reznor.
+It was subsequently released on April 17, 1995, as a promotional single from the album, wherein it was issued straight to radio.
 The song received a Grammy Award nomination for Best Rock Song in 1996.
-In 2020, Kerrang and Billboard ranked the song number two and number three, respectively, on their lists of the greatest Nine Inch Nails songs.
+In 2020, Kerrang! and Billboard ranked the song number two and number three, respectively, on their lists of the greatest Nine Inch Nails songs.

-In 2002, Johnny Cash covered "Hurt" to commercial and critical acclaim.
+In 2002, American country singer Johnny Cash covered "Hurt" to commercial and critical acclaim.
 The related music video is considered one of the greatest of all time by publications such as NME.
 Reznor praised Cash's interpretation of the song for its "sincerity and meaning", going so far as to say "that song isn't mine anymore".

 Meaning

 The song includes references to self-harm and heroin addiction, though the overall meaning of the song is disputed.
 Some listeners contend that the song acts as a suicide note written by the song's protagonist, as a result of his depression, while others claim that it describes the difficult process of finding a reason to live in spite of depression and pain and does not have much to do with the storyline of The Downward Spiral.